How to Watch WWE with a VPN in 2026

 You still see the wrong catalogue

-Fix: sign out, force-close the app, reopen it, and test in a private browser window if needed.
+Fix: sign out, force-close the app, clear cache where possible, and test in a private browser window.

 Mobile still knows where you are